San Jose, Costa Rica

 When we asked people about industries and career opportunities in San Jose, they reponded:

 "Foreigners in San Jose often work as English teachers, tour guides, or in the hospitality industry.
 Other roles they may take on include working in customer service, marketing, or with non-governmental organizations.
-IT-related roles and other professional services sometimes require specialized language abilities, but these opportunities are also available to foreigners in the area," said one expat in San Jose, Costa Rica.
+IT-related roles and other professional services sometimes require specialized language abilities, but these opportunities are also available to foreigners in the area," wrote one member in San Jose, Costa Rica.

 What is life like in San Jose?